|Coordinates:||12.9478 N 77.5629 E|

 |Age:||around the 9th century AD|

-As if making monolithic rock-cut temples is not complex enough, ancient Indian architects and stone cutters outclassed themselves when making the Gavi Gangadhareshwara Temple in 9th century AD.
+As if making monolithic rock-cut temples is not complex enough, ancient Indian architects and stone cutters outclassed themselves when making the Gavi Gangadhareshwara Temple in the 9th century AD.
 Temple has been planned in a such a way that sunrays illuminate the shrine only for a short while in two periods of the year, including the time of the religious festivity Makar Sakranti.